 - Act as a consultant for publications, projects, exhibits, public programs, displays, celebrations, commemorations, and the establishment and maintenance of plaques, markers and monuments.

 - With Valentine curators, develop and implement Collection Plan with long-term collecting goals that further the museum’s mission and strategic priorities.

 Requirements Qualifications: Master’s degree in history, museum studies or related field.
 At least ten years experience interpreting local history for the public and conducting primary source research with a background in Virginia history.
 Knowledge of the Richmond region is preferred.

 The City Historian must be able to use a telephone, computer keyboard and mouse; reach with hands and arms, speak for extended periods of time and listen.
 The employee is frequently required to walk and sit, as well as to lift and carry objects such as boxes, books and files weighing up to 40 pounds.
-The Interpretive Resources Coordinator is occasionally required to stand, stoop or kneel.
+The City Historian is occasionally required to stand, stoop or kneel.
 Specific vision abilities required by this position include close vision and the ability to focus.
 The physical demands described here are representative of the requirements that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 DISCLAIMER: This is not necessarily an exhaustive list of all responsibilities, duties, skills, efforts, requirements or working conditions associated with the job.
 While this is intended to be an accurate reflection of the current job, management reserves the right to revise the job or to require that other or different tasks be performed as assigned.